South Asian cinema and video online distribution (VOD) research network

 Sector Academic/University

-PI Contribution In addition to collaborating as part of my AHRC Networking award on South Asian Cinema and Video Online Distribution (VOD), Ashwani Sharma (LCC, UAL) and I are setting up a 'cluster' to present the network's work and preliminary findings at the Inter-Asia Cultural Studies biennial conference in July 2023 in Ahmedabad, hosted by the Centre for Inter-Asian Research, Ahmedabad University.
-The conference theme this year is Post-pandemic Futures: Remapping Inter-Asian Routes.
+PI Contribution In addition to collaborating as part of my AHRC Networking award on South Asian Cinema and Video Online Distribution (VOD), Ashwani Sharma (LCC, UAL) and I set up a 'cluster' to present the network's work and preliminary findings at the Inter-Asia Cultural Studies biennial conference in July 2023 in Ahmedabad, hosted by the Centre for Inter-Asian Research, Ahmedabad University.
+The conference theme this year was Post-pandemic Futures: Remapping Inter-Asian Routes.
 This is one of the most prominent academic conferences in the humanities in Asia.
-Our cluster is organising workshops, a public screening and talks that are aimed at extending the debate on VOD to scholars based across Asia.
+Our cluster organised two workshops and a public talk.
+The workshops were aimed at extending the debate on VOD to scholars based across Asia.

 Collaborator Contribution Ashwani Sharma (LCC, UAL) initiated the collaboration with the Inter-Asian Cultural Studies' conference organisers.
 As part of our conference cluster we invited prominent scholars of South Asia, including Meeta Rani Jha (UC Berkeley) and Raju Zakhir Hossain (Independent University Bangladesh).
 S.V.
 Srinivas (Azim Premji University Bangalore), who is already part of the AHRC Network on South Asian Cinema and Video Online Distribution, is also part of our conference cluster.
-Attending the conference as a 'cluster' will raise the visibility of our network's presention and other conference activities, and the impact of the network's work across Asia.
-This will in turn consolidate the ground on the basis of which we may be able to apply for further funding in future to expand this South Asian Cinema and VOD network's research.
+Attending the conference as a 'cluster' raised the visibility of our network's activities and its impact across Asia.
+This will consolidate the ground on the basis of which we may be able to apply for further funding in future to expand this South Asian Cinema and VOD network's research.
+As a result of our conference workshops universities in the US and Asia are now using our network's website in the classroom, in area and film studies courses.

 Start Year 2023